Be prepared for these frequently asked nanny interview questions.

 There are some qualities that all families look for in a nanny.
-These include trustworthiness, reliability, flexibility, ability to work independently, adaptability, common sense, compassion, understanding and patience and good communication skills.
+These include:

-What do you consider are the major challenges of a nanny job?
+10. What do you consider to be the major challenges of a nanny job?

 Probably the biggest challenge in your average nanny job is having to adapt to different people with different needs and requirements in new environments.

-The ability to form a bond and develop trust with diverse people is essential.
-This includes having to care for children that all respond differently.
-Learning how to deal with each child and parent in the most effective way possible for their individual personalities is a definite challenge.
+The ability to form a bond and develop trust with diverse people is essential and a definite challenge.
+This includes:

 It is important for your answer to demonstrate a respect for the family's child raising beliefs and values and the ability to be flexible in your child care approach according to this.
 A rigid personal philosophy can only lead to problems.